Boating Guide Menu

 Surfskis

-Surfskis are essentially longer sit-on-top kayaks.
-But they’re faster, more agile, and a great athletic workout.
-They’re fun to take out and play in the waves on a windy afternoon.
-They are also less stable and require more skill.
+Surfskis are essentially just long sit-on-top kayaks.
+They’re faster, more agile, and allow for a better athletic workout than regular sit-on-top kayaks.
+They’re also fun to take out and play in the waves on windy afternoons.
+Buyt they are less stable and require more skill.

 In your orientation, we’ll run you through our fleet, how to prepare the surfskis, safety considerations, go out for a paddle, practice technique and remounting, then return and put-away.
 Orientations typically last 2 hours.